DargavelDigital/brand-deals-mvp/MEDIAPACK_FIX_SUMMARY.md

 ```

 ### 2. Feature Flag Configuration
 The `flags.mediapackV2` in `src/lib/flags.ts` now properly reads the `MEDIAPACK_V2` environment variable and enables the feature.
+The environment variable was added to the `env.ts` schema so it can be properly parsed.

 ### 3. API Route Behavior
 - **Before**: API returned 403 "mediapack.v2 disabled" when feature flag was off